- Sexual assault is a serious crime in Canada and being accused of sexual assault can damage your reputation.

 3) while openly wearing or carrying a weapon or an imitation thereof, he accosts or impedes another person or begs.

 - This section applies to all forms of assault, including sexual assault, sexual assault with a weapon, threats to a third party or causing bodily harm and aggravated sexual assault.
+You can get help directly from us. we defend sexually assault cases on a regular basis.

 - A common issue in sexual assault cases is whether or not the sexual activity was consensual.
 According to the Criminal Code, consent is defined as the voluntary agreement of the complainant to engage in the sexual activity in question.